 Leah Bernini Cronin, PhD, MA, MA

-Leah has been teaching fiddle, violin, ensembles, master classes, and cultural lectures to students of all ages since 2003.
-Now living in the US, she teaches Irish traditional fiddle, leads the professional/teaching ensemble Celts Crossing, and teaches a community Irish Music Club at Granville Center for the Arts.
+Leah has been teaching Irish fiddle, violin, ensembles, and master classes to students of all ages since 2003.
+Currently, she teaches private Irish traditional fiddle lessons, as well as a community Irish Music Club at Granville Center for the Arts.

-Leah currently runs a community Irish Music Club at the Granville Center for the Arts, and is the bandleader for Celts Crossing (formerly Millennium House Band), a professional Irish traditional working band that also mentors music students of all ages and abilities.
+Leah currently runs a community Irish Music Club at the Granville Center for the Arts, and is the bandleader for Celts Crossing.
 She teaches master classes for the Denison Suzuki Program, and taught Denison University's fiddle ensemble.

 Performance